 Okay, so I have a confession to make.
-In three separate trips to Indonesia, I have never really fallen in love with the island of Bali.
+On three separate trips to Indonesia, I have never really fallen in love with the island of Bali.
 I have always felt that Bali’s beaches were a little underwhelming, the beach clubs were a bit pretentious, and the traffic was total gridlock.

 That being said, I think Bali provided an amazing jumping-off point for some of the coolest Indonesian adventures like exploring eastern Java, hiking to epic beaches on Nusa Penida, climbing Mt Rinjani on Lombok, and chilling out on the Gili Islands!

-With no motorized traffic, inexpensive accommodations, stunning sunsets, idyllic beaches, and a seriously laid back vibe, it’s impossible not to fall in love with Gili Trawangan, Gili Meno, and Gili Air.
+With no motorized traffic, inexpensive accommodations, stunning sunsets, idyllic beaches, and a seriously laid-back vibe, it’s impossible not to fall in love with Gili Trawangan, Gili Meno, and Gili Air.
 Here are our 9 favorite ways to enjoy these three Indonesian island paradises!

 Getting to the Gili Islands

-There are numerous companies that run fast ferries between Bali and the Gili Islands.
+The Gili Islands are located just off the coast of the Indonesian island of Lombok (and visiting them is one of the best things to do on Lombok).
+However, many people choose to visit the Gilis from Bali and there are numerous companies that run fast ferries between Bali and the Gili Islands.
 The three most established ferry companies that also boast the best reputations are Eka Jaya Fast Boat, Blue Water Express, and Scoot Fast Cruises.

 You can also find a handful of fast ferries that leave from Sanur or Nusa Lembongan.
-These cost a bit
+These cost a bit more but may save you some time.
+The easiest way to check schedules and ticket prices for all the fast ferries is on Bookaway.com.

 Getting around the Gili Islands

-The only motorized vehicles on the Gili Islands are used for construction or public services such as hauling trash.
+The only motorized vehicles on the Gili Islands are used for construction or public services, such as hauling trash.
 The lack of motorized traffic is one of the things that makes the Gili Islands so quaint and appealing.
 You’ll encounter the occasional electric scooter, but almost everyone travels by bike or on foot.

-When you first arrive at the pier you can hire a horse carriage to carry you and your luggage to your hotel.
+When you first arrive at the pier, you can hire a horse carriage to carry you and your luggage to your hotel.
 Horse carriage rates run between 100,000 – 200,000 IDR depending on how far your hotel is from the pier.

 Also, most businesses around the Gili Trawangan ask that you remove your shoes before entering.
-That, coupled with the fact that you’ll be spending most of your time on a beach or in the water, means you’ll probably want to stick with wearing flip flops.
+That, coupled with the fact that you’ll be spending most of your time on a beach or in the water, means you’ll probably want to stick with wearing flip-flops.

 Where to Stay on the Gili Islands